 - Integrity, sincerity, talent, leadership potential and an indication you understand and embrace Marylhurst's values and mission

 - Clarity and logical thinking

 For international candidates, we also are looking for strong English language skills.

-For applicants with more than five years' work experience, your experience, essay, interview and letters of recommendation will be weighed more heavily than academic history in the decision about whether to admit you to the program.
-For applicants with less than five years' work experience, the admissions decision is based largely on academic achievement.
-We consider many factors, including GMAT scores.
+For applicants with more than five years of work experience, your experience, essay, interview and letters of recommendation will be weighed more heavily than academic history in the decision about whether to admit you to the program.
+For applicants with less than five years of work experience, the admissions decision is based largely on academic achievement.
 Your personal interview with us gives you the opportunity to emphasize your strengths as an MBA candidate and address any potential weaknesses.

 While many MBA candidates are employed, others are transitioning between careers or exploring self-employment.
 All are welcome, as they bring diverse experience and perspectives to the classroom.

 No prerequisites are required.
 Students with business and non-business undergraduate majors are equally encouraged to apply.

 Check our tuition Web page for the most current information about tuition and fees.